 2. Bold Jumping Spider

-The bold jumping spider is scientifically called Phidippus audax.
+The bold jumping spider‘s scientific name is Phidippus audax.
 Daring jumping spider is another one of its frequent names.
 On their abdomen and legs, which are normally black, they have a notable pattern of spots and stripes.

 Their front-facing eyes and green metallic mouthparts are their most recognizable features.
 Even though it is uncommon, this kind of jumping spider can bite when threatened, resulting in minor side effects, including redness, swelling, and itching that last a few days.
 This spider frequently inhabits garden areas, fences, and external walls.
 Bold jumping spiders are also frequent in broad fields, grasslands, and gardens.
 To hunt for prey, they require flat, vertical surfaces.
 In Texas, jumping spiders are among the most prevalent garden spiders.